ibm-cloud-architecture/terraform-openshift4-vcd/README.md

 # OpenShift UPI Deployment with Static IPs on VMWare Cloud Director

 **Change History:**
+- 2/18/2021 - When you create a cluster, the firewall rules and DNAT rule for that cluster are automatically created.
+Airgapped install is now supported.
+You need to build your own mirror.
+If you have previously created a Edge Firewall Rule for ALLOW Internet access for all resources on your vcd network, you probably should delete that rule.
+It will interfere with the new automated Firewall.
+The automation will add Firewall rules for all the VM's that require it when you create a cluster.
 - 2/14/2021 - Move explanation for our choice to use DHCP for static IP provisioning.
 See https://github.com/ibm-cloud-architecture/terraform-openshift4-vcd/issues/3

 - 2/01/2021 - Added "Experimental Flag" "create_vms_only".
 If you set this flag to true, OCP won't be installed, the vm's will be created and the OCP installer will be loaded to the installer/cluster_id directory.
 There is currently a bug so when you run `terraform apply` the first time, it fails with some error messages after creation of a few VM's but just run `terraform apply` again and it should complete successfully